Kk-ships/dnsforwarder/README.md

 - **Domain Routing (Folder-Based):** Forward DNS queries for specific domains to designated upstream servers using rules from all `.txt` files in a folder.
 - **Hot-Reload Routing Table:** Automatically refresh domain routing rules at a configurable interval.
 - **Caching:** Uses an in-memory cache to store DNS responses, reducing latency and upstream load.
+- **Cache Persistence:** Automatically saves and restores cache to/from disk for hot starts after container restarts.
 - **Health Checks:** Periodically checks upstream DNS server reachability and only uses healthy servers.
 - **Statistics:** Logs DNS usage and cache hit/miss rates.
 - **Prometheus Metrics:** Comprehensive metrics collection for monitoring and alerting.